juakali-networks/rdisc/README.md

-Send three solicitation messages to LAN (using the all-routers.mcast.net (224.0.0.2) asking if there is a router(224.0.0.2)).
+Sends three solicitation messages to a LAN (using the all-routers.mcast.net (224.0.0.2)) asking if there is a router.

 <pre>sudo ./rdisc -r</pre>